ozairs/apiconnect/getting-started/README.md

 7. Repeat the curl command a few more times.
 Notice that the API returns headers with `x-ratelimit-remaining and x-ratelimit-limit`.
 The API gateway adds these response headers to provide a hint to the consumer on the number of requests they are allowed to execute within a particular time period.
 Although, we did not define a rate limit for the API, a default rate limit policy is enforced.
 You will learn more about rate limit when we talk about packaging our API for deployment in a standalone development environment.

-In this tutorial, you learned best practices using DataPower with the API Connect developer toolkit when deploying an API definition to expose an existing REST service as an API.
+In this tutorial, you learned how to setup install the API Connect developer toolkit with DataPower docker when deploying an API definition to expose an existing REST service as an API.

 **Next Tutorial**: [Build conditional flows for dynamic API execution](../master/conditional/README.md)